Florida Department of Highway Safety And Motor Vehicles & Honda/Acura Partner to Urge Repair of Potentially Deadly Airbag Inflators

 ~ Repair is free of charge to all vehicle owners ~

-TALLAHASSEE, Fla. – October 20, 2016 – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) and Honda/Acura are urging Floridians who own certain 2001-2003 model year Honda and Acura vehicles to immediately take their cars to an authorized dealer for repair of potentially deadly Takata airbag inflators.
-Urgent notices were sent from DHSMV and Honda/Acura to most affected owners last month and the notices should not be ignored.
+TALLAHASSEE, Fla. – October 20, 2016 – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) and Honda/Acura are urging Floridians who own certain 2001-2003 model year Honda and Acura vehicles to immediately take their cars to an authorized dealer for repair of potentially deadly Takata airbag inflators.
+Urgent notices were sent from FLHSMV and Honda/Acura to most affected owners last month and the notices should not be ignored.

-“Drivers of vehicles affected by this recall should make an appointment as soon as possible and Honda/Acura assures us the replacement airbags are available,” says Terry L. Rhodes, Executive Director of the Florida DHSMV.
+“Drivers of vehicles affected by this recall should make an appointment as soon as possible and Honda/Acura assures us the replacement airbags are available,” says Terry L. Rhodes, Executive Director of the Florida FLHSMV.
 “Florida’s hot and humid climate increases the chances airbag inflators will explode, making it critical for these vehicle owners to heed the recall notice and immediately take the vehicle in for the necessary repair.”

-The joint DHSMV and Honda/Acura mailing is a special supplement to multiple recall notices that have already been sent to registered owners of affected vehicles who have not yet taken action on the required recall repair.
+The joint FLHSMV and Honda/Acura mailing is a special supplement to multiple recall notices that have already been sent to registered owners of affected vehicles who have not yet taken action on the required recall repair.
 These vehicles are at high risk of an airbag inflator rupture that could result in injury or death to the driver and occupants.

 “We care deeply about the safety of our customers, and while all safety recalls are serious, for some of the oldest vehicles affected by the Takata airbag inflator recalls, the situation is even more critical, and owners of these vehicles should arrange repairs as soon as possible,” said Bruce Smith, senior vice president of Parts, Service and Technical Operations for American Honda.